nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![AutocompleteSequenceDiagram](images/AutocompleteSequenceDiagram.png)

-#### Design consideration:

-##### Aspect: How undo & redo executes

-- **Alternative 1 (current choice):** Saves the entire address book.

-  - Pros: Easy to implement.
-  - Cons: May have performance issues in terms of memory usage.

-- **Alternative 2:** Individual command knows how to undo/redo by itself.
-  - Pros: Will use less memory (e.g. for `delete`, just save the log being deleted).
-  - Cons: We must ensure that the implementation of each individual command are correct.

-_{more aspects and alternatives to be added}_

 ### Better user interface

 We plan to change and improve the user interface to support exercise by adding `ExerciseListCard` and `ExerciseListPanel` which is similar to `LogListCard` and `LogListPanel` to the